KinsonDigital/Velaptor/CONTRIBUTING.md

 <h2 style="border:0;font-weight:bold" align="center">Breaking Changes</h2>

 Contributions must maintain API signature and behavioral compatibility.
 Contributions that include breaking changes will be rejected, however, there are exceptions.
-For example, if the contribution is made against a major/breaking version branch (such as 2.0 instead of master).
+One example would be if the contribution is made against a major/breaking version branch (such as 2.0 instead of master).
 Breaking changes are subject to the team's approval.
 At risk of sounding like a broken record, talk to us about your idea first!

 <h2 style="border:0;font-weight:bold" align="center">Branching</h2>